on the Sublime

-In the spring of 2009 we were enabled, through great good fortune and the generosity of many of our subscribers, to acquire the Curwen Press archives of Monotype ornaments & borders, comprising hundreds of pounds of new flowers in case and in packets from the foundry, with scores of borders composed and, once printed, tied up, wrapped, & stored for future use.
+Through great good fortune and the generosity of many of our subscribers, in the spring of 2009 we were enabled to acquire the Curwen Press archives of Monotype ornaments & borders, comprising hundreds of pounds of new flowers in case and in packets from the foundry, with scores of composed borders which, once printed, had been tied up, wrapped, & stored for future use.

-As one might imagine, trying to trace someone of such a common name is daunting, but we have made some progress, largely through the Curwen collection at Cambridge University, which yielded some photographs, and we are hoping to discover more: there are a few people still available for conversation who worked at Curwen and might have known Bert Smith.
+As one might imagine, trying to trace someone of such a common name is daunting, but we have made what little progress we can, largely through the Curwen collection at Cambridge University, which yielded some photographs.
+Of course we hope to discover more: there are a few people still available for conversation who worked at Curwen and might have known Bert Smith.
 The search continues.

-The book will of course be lavishly illustrated with multi-colour borders, as well as with photographs of original proofs and other work from the press.
+Of course the book will be lavishly illustrated with multi-colour borders, as well as with photographs of original proofs and other work from the press.

 A. Probably 60 copies.
-Full stamped leather, with many borders accompanying the text, some folding out, and a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
-With appendices including a facsimile reprinting of ‘A Grammar of Typographical Ornament’ by Sarah Clutton, first published in The Monotype Recorder, notes identifying the individual ornaments used in each border in the book, and a selected checklist of books on typographical ornaments.
-Accompanied by a portfolio containing all the oversized borders, new borders created for this book, plus one original Curwen proof.
-Typographical frontispiece.
+Full stamped leather, with many borders accompanying the text, some folding out, with a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
+Accompanied by a portfolio containing all the oversized borders, possibly recreations of some Curwen borders not present in type, new borders created for this book, plus one original Curwen proof.
 Approximately 250 pages.
 Boxed.

 B. About 40 copies.
-As above, but Quarter cloth with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
+As above, but quarter leathe with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
 Slipcased.

-C. About 50 copies.
-Book as in B. Photographic frontispiece.
+C. Up to 50 copies.
+Book as in B, but quarter cloth binding.
 Slipcased.